Knotx/knotx-fragments/handler/engine/README.md

 > This is because Actions are executed in parallel and the output of modifying a single Fragment's body in parallel
 > may differ between different executions.

+## Node states

 ![Node with exits](assets/images/graph_node.png)

-If a node does not declare a `_success` transition, processing is finished and Graph Engine responds with `SUCCESS` status.
+If a node does not declare a `_success` transition, processing is finished and Task Engine responds with `SUCCESS` status.

 Let's see the example above. *Node A* declares two transitions: `_success` and `_error`.
 If the transformation logic defined in *Node A* ends correctly, then the `_success` transition is set by default (unless *Node A* has set a custom transition) and *Node B* will continue processing.
-If *Node B* ends correctly then Graph Engine responds with the `SUCCESS` status.
+If *Node B* ends correctly then Task Engine responds with the `SUCCESS` status.
 Otherwise, the `_error` transition is set, *Node B* does not declare it so the `FAILURE` state is returned.
 If the transformation logic from *Node A* raises an exception, the `_error` transition is set and *Node C* continues processing. *Node C* may end correctly, and then the entire processing is marked